Sao Miguel Azores, Portugal Travel Guide

 The first capital of São Miguel, offering historic churches and a charming town square.
 Ferry to Ilhéu de Vila Franca do Campo.

-Observe traditional Azorean architecture across towns and villages, reflecting centuries of history.
+Observe traditional Azorean architecture across small towns and villages, reflecting hundreds of years of history.

 Many smaller villages feature historic chapels and traditional houses, demonstrating local heritage.